safe-global/safe-apps-sdk/guides/drain-safe-app/03-transfer-assets.md

   "short_name": "Drain Safe",
   "name": "Drain Safe",
-  "description": "Migrate all your Safe assets in one transaction", "iconPath": "logo.svg",
+  "description": "Migrate all your Safe assets in one transaction", "icons": [
+    {
+      "src": "favicon.ico",
+      "sizes": "64x64 32x32 24x24 16x16",
+      "type": "image/x-icon"
+    }
+  ]
 ```

-Everything is self-explanatory, expect `iconPath` property that has to be a relative url from the URL app is hosted at.
+Everything is self-explanatory, expect `icons[n].src` property that has to be a relative url from the URL app is hosted at.

 Congrats!
 You've just made your first Safe app.